tphinkle/tphinkle.github.io/portfolio.md

 <div style="text-align:center"><img src="http://tphinkle.github.io/images/portfolio/cell_controller/demo_0.gif" alt="cell_controller gif" style="width: 800px;" align="middle"/></div>

+_Gif_: The application running.
+The left plot shows the ionic current; the right plot is grabbed from a high-speed camera.

 ### [spectranalyzer](https://github.com/tphinkle/spectranalyzer) <a name="spectranalyzer"></a>

 This was a quick program I wote in Python and PyQt to teach my niece about sound, frequencies, etc. The app takes in sound from a connected microphone and displays the waveform or the power spectrum (PSD) to the screen.